SalomePlatform/yacs/doc/operations.rst

 .. centered::
   **Open a study dialog**

-If the user finished his work, he can save a study for the future by calling **Save** command from :ref:`file` or **Save document** toolbar button on the :ref:`standard`.
+If the user has finished his work, he can save a study by calling **Save** command from :ref:`file` or **Save document** toolbar button on the :ref:`standard`.
 YACS module stores all schemas from the current study to XML files, which are then packed into a single HDF5 study file by SALOME.

 .. image:: images/functionality_list_5.png
   :align: center